 These data then can be compared with standard acceptable data as specified by equipment manufacturers or various codes and standards to find out if that vibration needs attention or not.

 The vibration sensors used in industries can be grouped into the following three primary types:

 - Velocity sensors, and

 Accelerometers measure the acceleration of motion of a system.
 This type of vibration sensor converts the mechanical forces of vibration into an electrical signal using the piezoelectric effect.
 Accelerators are of two types; High impedance accelerometers and Low impedance accelerometers.

 Accelerometers as industrial vibration sensors have a more extended high-frequency capability as compared to other types of vibration transducers.
 Accelerometers are used specifically for rolling element bearing and gear fault detection, detecting unbalance, misalignment, bent shaft, loose or broken parts, component resonances, etc, and are available in various sizes with an extended temperature range of applications.

 Velocity sensors are good for monitoring rotating and reciprocating equipment and for general vibration measurement.
-This type of vibration sensor is used for medium frequency measurements.
+This type of vibration sensor is used for medium-frequency measurements.
 The main advantage of velocity sensors is that they are electrodynamic and do not require external power.

-Displacement Transducers are also known as proximity sensors, eddy current sensors, or proximity transducers and measures displacements.
+Displacement Transducers are also known as proximity sensors, eddy current sensors, or proximity transducers and measure displacements.
 Displacement sensors are suitable for measuring radial vibration, axial movement, eccentricity, internal clearances, differential expansion, etc. This type of vibration sensor is suitable for low-frequency ranges.